Consensys/mythx-docs/docs/source/getting-started/index.rst

 Linking your account with tools
 -------------------------------

 Your account, once verified, is on the Free plan.
-This means that you can receive the complete report of vulnerabilities when running scans.

 .. note:: MythX offers both free and paid plans.
 For information on plans and features, please see our `Plans <https://mythx.io/plans/>`_ page.